MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/defender-xdr-entra-mto.md

 | Assign users to groups, roles, apps |  | ●|
 | Create a full user profile (Directory extensions, manager, department, etc.)    | ● | |

-**Access control**
+### Access control

-Entitlement management
+**Entitlement management**

-Privileged accounts require additional monitoring with strong identity governance.
-To ensure least privilege and reduce the number of accounts that an attacker could target, Microsoft Entra provides just-in-time access capabilities.
+Assigning Microsoft Entra roles through entitlement management access packages helps to efficiently manage role assignments at scale and improves the role assignment lifecycle.
+It provides a felxible request and approval process for gaining access to roles, apps, groups while also enabling automatic assignment to resources based on user attributes.
 [Learn more](https://learn.microsoft.com/entra/id-governance/entitlement-management-overview)

 **Cross-tenant access policies**

-Use External Identities cross-tenant access settings to manage how you collaborate with other Microsoft Entra organizations through B2B collaboration.
+External Identities cross-tenant access settings manages how you collaborate with other Microsoft Entra organizations through B2B collaboration.
 These settings determine both the level of inbound access users in external Microsoft Entra organizations have to your resources, and the level of outbound access your users have to external organizations.
 [Learn more](https://learn.microsoft.com/en-us/entra/external-id/cross-tenant-access-overview)

 ## Deployment Topologies